5 Awesome beaches in Costa Ballena, Costa Rica

 #3 Playa Uvita

 Playa Uvita is part of the Marino Ballena National Park, which is known for its dolphins & whale watching tours.
 However, Playa Uvita is also great for just having a beach day.
-The beach is gorgeous and it is a nice spot to snorkel.
-The famous ‘Whales Tale’ of Uvita offers some coral reefs with beautiful fish and sea life; go during low tide!
-Since you will enter a national park you will have to pay an entrance fee; it is USD 6,- per adult (children free), parking will cost about USD 4,- a day.
+The beach is gorgeous and during low tide you can walk all the way to end of the famous ‘whales tale’ (a process called sedimentation created a sand bridge between Uvita Bay and the mainland which together looks like a giant whales tale).
+It is a safe place to swim and snorkel; on a ‘clear water day’ you might spot some colorful fish.
+There is even some coral around.
+Since you will enter a national park you will have to pay an entrance fee; it is USD 6,- per adult (nationals pay CRC 1000.00), children under 11 years old are free, parking will cost about USD 4,- a day.
 To go to Playa Uvita you will have to drive to the main entrance of Marino Ballena National Park which is located in Uvita; just follow the signs to the national park.
+More information

 We have mapped the beaches on this map